KatinaPWhite/white-portfolio/CGM_Final_Project.md

 I plan on utilizing personal CGM Data that I've collected to demonstrate how it functions and why it's better than the Finger-Stick Glucose Monitoring Data I have.
 Additionally, more information about CGMs and how much data they collect can be found here: http://www.dexcom.com/continuous-glucose-monitoring?utm_source=adwords&utm_campaign=b&sfc=701f3000000athzAAA&gclid=EAIaIQobChMI6onYxoy04AIVUFqGCh0PQg7sEAAYASABEgLnH_D_BwE

 ### Storytelling
 I will be using Shorthand to build an tell my story.
-I will also be using RAW and Infogram to build the visualizations and infographics
+I will also be using Tableau and Infogram to build the visualizations and infographics

 ## Part II
 ## Data Visulaization Tests